By: Jesse Chandna and Scott Orsey

 Social determinants of health, the circumstances in which people live and work, have a profound impact on the overall outcomes of children and their families.
-That is why Connecticut Children’s Medical Center places a priority not only on addressing the medical and surgical needs of young patients, but also on addressing factors, such as healthy housing, transportation, and adverse childhood experiences, that impact children and youth outside of our hospital walls.
+That is why Connecticut Children’s places a priority not only on addressing the medical and surgical needs of young patients, but also on prevention by addressing factors, such as healthy housing, transportation, and adverse childhood experiences, that impact children and youth outside of our hospital walls.
 As society increasingly recognizes this same connection, we will be able to further develop the means to embed social determinants of health and innovative interventions in everything we do.

 We are encouraged by an annual report recently published by the PwC Health Research Institute that identifies key topics that will have the most impact on the health care industry in 2018.
 This year’s report focuses on how health care providers and insurers can increase enterprise resilience, which is the ability for organizations to adapt to short- and long-term change, in an industry that’s undergoing considerable transformation from a variety of factors including, but not limited to: political uncertainty; business model uncertainty due to efforts to reform how providers are reimbursed for care; new entrants into the industry, such as the Amazon-Berkshire Hathaway-JP Morgan Chase joint venture to improve health care for their employees; and the consumerization of health care.

-In these uncertain times, we are pleased to see that the report identified addressing social determinants of health as a risk-mitigation strategy for health care providers.
+In these uncertain times, we are pleased to see that the report identified prevention through addressing social determinants of health as a risk-mitigation strategy for health care providers.
 This is significant because treating social determinants of health like other risk mitigation strategies, such as infection prevention and emergency preparedness, allows the sector to place a value on upstream interventions and thus offers an impetus to fund them.
 The report also identified social determinants of health as an important strategy that health systems can leverage to create efficiencies that will facilitate adaptation to an uncertain environment as payment reform efforts escalate.
 We are excited that insurers and providers appear increasingly ready to embrace shared-risk payment models that reward providers for the value of care they provide to patients, and the extent to which they keep patients healthy, rather than paying them simply for the volume of patient care they provide.

 On our journey to be at the forefront of population health management, Connecticut Children’s has incorporated social determinants of health into its operations for many years.
 This stems from a realization by care providers and hospital leadership that many of the delays and disorders treated at our facility could have been more efficiently addressed through early identification and intervention, as well and by connecting families to community-based resources at the earliest opportunity.